William-Aguilar/William-Aguilar/README.md

 ## Contact
 - 📧 You can reach me via email: guillermo300@outlook.es
-- 🔗 Connect with me on LinkedIn
+- 🔗 Connect with me on LinkedIn: www.linkedin.com/in/william-aguilar-san

 Thanks for visiting my profile! 😄